 Ask any successful online business owner what their biggest business asset is and they will tell you—their list.
-The reason is that you have a list of people who have come to you for your expertise and products.
+The reason list-building is so important, is that you have a list of people who have come to you for your expertise and products.
 And they are a warm audience, meaning that they know who you are, are consuming your content, and are most likely or already have bought from you.

 I strongly agree that the most important business activity you can engage in is list building.
 So I want to share with you some tips for doing that so you can build your business with a solid foundational asset.

 First of all, you need to be proactive when list-building.
 There should be action steps in place that you take every day-although they can be fully automated.
 Aim to tackle at least one action step per day to start and as it becomes more of a habit, add two action steps to your day.
 You won’t move toward your goals if you’re standing still waiting for things to happen.
 The same goes whether you have an already established business, or you are building one from scratch.
 Starting a business can feel daunting if you don’t break down the tasks into lists, and tackle them one-by-one.

 There’s no better way to showcase your expertise online than to host a webinar or produce a series of videos.
 If your prospects are worldwide with little chance of them attending a live meetup, video is the next best tool.
 They can still see and hear you as you present and they can gauge whether or not your style works for them.

 Consider using an evergreen webinar host, such as EverWebinar, which keeps offering your recorded webinar as many times as you like.
 Host the live webinar once, then continue its replay at the frequency you choose.
 In order to gain access to the webinar, viewers will have to enter their email address.

 Quizzes are a fun way to capture your audience’s attention while granting them instant gratification with your analysis of their problem.
 Using a quiz creator such as Qzzr, you create the questions and sort out their answers ahead of time so everything is automated when visitors take your quiz.